jkim3743/The-VBA-of-Wall-Street/README.md

 # VBA-challenge
-VBA Homework - The VBA of Wall Street
+VBA Project - The VBA of Wall Street

 Background
-You are well on your way to becoming a programmer and Excel master!
-In this homework assignment you will use VBA scripting to analyze real stock market data.
+In this project, I used VBA scripting to analyze real stock market data.
-Depending on your comfort level with VBA, you may choose to challenge yourself with a few of the challenge tasks.

-This assignment was hard but it was fun!!!
+This project was hard but it was fun!!!
-Thanks!!!